-On February 25, 2022, the Board authorized a stock repurchase program of up to \$50 million of the Company's common stock through open market or private transactions.
-Under the stock repurchase authorization, Vimeo may repurchase shares of its common stock at any time or from time to time, without prior notice, subject to market conditions and other considerations, as determined by management.
+On February 25, 2022, the Board authorized a stock repurchase program of up to \$50 million of the Company's common stock through open market or private transactions (the "Stock Repurchase Program").
+Under the Stock Repurchase Program, Vimeo may repurchase shares of its common stock at any time or from time to time, without prior notice, subject to market conditions and other considerations, as determined by management.
 Vimeo's repurchases may be made through 10b5-1 plans, open market purchases, privately negotiated transactions, block purchases or other transactions.
-No date has been established for the completion of the stock repurchase program.
-Vimeo intends to fund repurchases under the repurchase program from cash on hand.
-Vimeo has no obligation to repurchase any shares under the repurchase program and may suspend or discontinue it at any time.
-There were no shares repurchased during the three months ended March 31, 2024 and 2023.
+No date has been established for the completion of the Stock Repurchase Program.
+Vimeo intends to fund repurchases under the Stock Repurchase Program from cash on hand.
+Vimeo has no obligation to repurchase any shares under the Stock Repurchase Program and may suspend or discontinue it at any time.
+During the six months ended June 30, 2024, the Company repurchased 3.0 million shares of its common stock, on a trade date basis, at an average cost of \$3.88 per share, or in aggregate \$11.8 million.
+There were no shares repurchased during the six months ended June 30, 2023.
+The Company accounts for treasury stock under the cost method.